 Subscriptions start at £2.50 per month, which Chooose describes as enough to ‘remove your travel CO2 footprint’.
 The money spent on these subscriptions is then invested via carbon credits by Choose in high quality, high impact development projects around the world via a UN scheme.

 So far, more than 80 million kilos of CO2e have been eliminated, and the startup aims to raise that total to 150 million by the end of 2018.
+They are successfully bridging sustainability and innovative technology, making them a promising nordic tech startup.

 Check the interactive map!